Well posedness of linear parabolic partial differential equations posed on a star-shaped network with local time Kirchhoff's boundary condition at the vertex: Introduction

 for any sufficiently regular $f$.
 The process $\ell(\cdot)$ can be interpreted as the local time of the process $\big(x(\cdot),i(\cdot)\big)$ at the junction point $\{0\}$ ; indeed, a quadratic approximation of the local time process $\ell$ is given by the convergence:

-In a forthcoming work \cite{Spider}, we aim at constructing a spider diffusion process satisfying uniqueness in law, with random spinning measure $(\alpha_i)_{i\in I}$ that may depend on the own local time of the spider process at the junction $\{0\}$.
-In this framework, we conjecture that the underlying process $\Big(\big(x(\cdot),i(\cdot)\big),\ell(\cdot)\Big)$ exists and satisfies the following It\^{o}'s rule: for sufficiently regular $f$.
-In the above, we use the data set $\{\alpha_i~:~(t,l);~~(i,t,l)\in [\![1,I]\!]\times [0,T]\times[0,+\infty)\}$ that denotes the selection spinning coefficients satisfying The proof for the existence of such a process satisfying \eqref{eq Ito spider originale} is planned to be performed using the original construction of concatenation of solutions for martingales problems by Stroock and Varadhan in \cite{Strook}.
-The more difficult proof for a criteria that ensures the uniqueness of a weak solution (or uniqueness in law), will be achieved using a PDE argument: this last important issue gives the justification for this contribution.
+In \cite{Spider}, we have built a spider diffusion process satisfying uniqueness in law, with random spinning measure $(\alpha_i)_{i\in I}$ depending on the own local time of the spider process at the junction $\{0\}$.
+In this framework, the underlying process $\Big(\big(x(\cdot),i(\cdot)\big),\ell(\cdot)\Big)$ exists and satisfies the following It\^{o}'s rule: for sufficiently regular $f$.
+In the above, we use the data set $\{\alpha_i~:~(t,l);~~(i,t,l)\in [\![1,I]\!]\times [0,T]\times[0,+\infty)\}$ that denotes the selection spinning coefficients satisfying The proof for the existence of such a process satisfying \eqref{eq Ito spider originale} was performed using the original construction of concatenation of solutions for martingales problems by Stroock and Varadhan in \cite{Strook}.
+The more difficult proof for a criterion that ensures the uniqueness of a weak solution (or uniqueness in law) was achieved using a PDE argument: this last important issue gives the justification for this contribution.

 The precise understanding of the diffraction of Walsh's random motions may have important applications, for instance if one is interested to describe the diffusive behavior of particles subjected to scattering (or diffraction), for which very little physical information is known.
 As an example, we mention \cite{Scatterin Theory}: the theory of quantum trajectories states that quantum systems can be modelled as scattering processes and that these scattering effects may occur in prescribed directions emanating from a single point.
 Note that light scattering is a phenomenon that has long-time attracted many scientists for its importance in advanced photonics technologies such as on-chip interconnections, refined bio-imaging, solar-cells, heat-assisted magnetic recording, etc. (For an account on all these topics and the importance of the scattering phenomenon, see for e.g. \cite{DLS}).